Coding Schemes with Rate-Limited Feedback that Improve over the Nofeedback Capacity for a Large Class of Broadcast Channels: Usefulness of Feedback

 If the feedback-rate from Receiver~1 is positive, $R_{\FB,1}>0$, then for all sufficiently small $\gamma\in(0,1)$, {the rate pair $(R_1,R_2)$,

 lies in $\set{R}_{\textnormal{relay,hb}}^{(1)}$, and is thus achievable.}

-An analogous statement holds when indices $1$ and $2$ are exchanged. \end{Theorem} \begin{IEEEproof} See Appendix~\ref{sec:prooftheorem}. \end{IEEEproof} { The following remark elaborates on the condition of the theorem that a rate pair satisfies Constraint~\eqref{eq:Marton2} with strict inequality.} \begin{Remark} {For given random variables $U_0^{\M}, U_1^{\M}, U_2^{\M}, X^{\M}$ Marton's region, i.e., the rate region defined by Constraints~\eqref{eq:martonRegion}, is either a pentagon (both single-rate constraints as well as at least one of the sum-rates are active), a quadrilateral (only the two single-rate constraints are active), or a triangle (only one single-rate constraint and at least one of the sum-rate constraints are active).
+An analogous statement holds when indices $1$ and $2$ are exchanged. \end{Theorem} \begin{IEEEproof} See Appendix~\ref{sec:prooftheorem}. \end{IEEEproof} { The following remark elaborates on the condition of the theorem that a rate pair satisfies Constraint~\eqref{eq:Marton2} with strict inequality. {It will be used in the proof of Corollary~\ref{theo3}.}

-In the case of superposition coding with $U_1^{\M}=$const. and $U_2^{\M}=X^{\M}$ and when Condition~\eqref{eq:delta} holds, then the region is a quadrilateral and the only active constraints are~\eqref{eq:Marton1} and \eqref{eq:Marton3}.
-Thus, in this case, constraint~\eqref{eq:Marton2} holds with strict inequality for all rate pairs in this region.

-Whenever the region defined by Marton's constraints~\eqref{eq:martonRegion} is a pentagon, then the only rate pair in this pentagon that satisfies Constraint~\eqref{eq:Marton2} with equality is the dominant corner point of maximum $R_2$-rate.} \end{Remark}

 \begin{Corollary} Assume $R_{\FB,1}>0$.
 If there exists a rate pair $(R_1^{\M}, R_2^{\M})$ that satisfies the conditions in Theorem~\ref{thm:useful} and that lies on the boundary of $\set{R}_{\textnormal{Marton}}$ but strictly in the interior of $\set{C}_{\textnormal{Enh}}^{(1)}$, then